Grant Mudford: Life and work

-From 1963 to 1964 he studied architecture at the University of New South Wales, Sydney.
+From 1963 to 1964 Mudford studied architecture at the University of New South Wales, Sydney.
 From 1965 to 1974, he established a commercial photography studio in Sydney and worked widely in advertising, fashion, magazine editorial and theatre.
 He also worked on numerous short films as a cinematographer.
 In 1971 he won a special award for lighting, at the Australian Film Awards, for 'The Widow.’

-He began exhibiting as a still photographer from 1972, firstly in Sydney, Australia.
+Mudford began exhibiting as a still photographer from 1972, firstly in Sydney, Australia.
 In 1974 and 1977 he was awarded a Visual Arts Board Travel Grant, from the Australia Council for the Arts, with a program of intensive travel and work in the United States.
 He moved to Los Angeles permanently in 1977.

-In 1980 he secured a Photographers' Fellowship from the National Endowment for the Arts.
+In 1980 Mudford secured a Photographers' Fellowship from the National Endowment for the Arts.
 From 1983 he undertook editorial assignments for American and international publications in the US and abroad, including: Harper's Bazaar, Esquire, Fortune, Westways, House and Garden, Architectural Digest, Interiors, Vanity Fair, Architectural Record, Progressive Architecture, Traveller, L.A.
 Style, Los Angeles Times, New York Times, Architecture, Los Angeles Magazine, Travel & Leisure, and Interview.

 Mudford was the subject of episode six of the television series 'Visual Instincts' (Artemis International, 1989).

-In 1990 and 1991 he photographed extensively throughout the US for an exhibition of the work of architect Louis Kahn, organised by Museum of Contemporary Art, Los Angeles.
+In 1990 and 1991 Mudford photographed extensively throughout the US for an exhibition of the work of architect Louis Kahn, organised by Museum of Contemporary Art, Los Angeles.
 In 2005, a photograph of Phillips Exeter Academy Library, designed by Louis I. Kahn, was one of twelve photographs selected for the commemorative stamp program.